-Kylie Jenner Throws Daughter, Stormi Webster, Epic “Stormiworld” Birthday Party
+Kylie Jenner Throws Daughter, Stormi Webster, Epic ‘Stormiworld’ Birthday Party

-Kylie Jenner threw her daughter Stormi Webster a huge birthday party on Saturday inspired by her boyfriend — and Stormi’s dad — hit album, Astroworld.
+Kylie Jenner threw her daughter, Stormi Webster, a huge birthday party on Saturday, inspired by her boyfriend’s, and Stormi’s dad’s hit album, Astroworld.

 Even though the tiny tot’s birthday was actually on February 1, E!
 Online reports that Kylie and Travis Scott seemed to spare no expense for their daughter’s party on Saturday.

-Guests entered the venue through a replica of Stormi’s head which was a tribute to the cover art of Scott’s album.
+Guests entered the venue through a replica of Stormi’s head, which was a tribute to the cover art of Scott’s album.
 Inside, the location was decorated with butterflies and other fanciful adornments that echoed the amusement park theme of the Astroworld album.
 According to E!, guests were also given “Stormiworld” balloons and they were even able to enjoy actual carnival rides.
 In true Kardashian-Jenner fashion, there was also a pop-up shop that featured Stormi-themed merchandise.

-On Twitter, some joked that the price of the one-year-old’s birthday party was higher than their grown-up salaries.
+On Twitter, some joked that the price of the 1-year-old’s birthday party was higher than their grown-up salaries.

 “Stormi’s 1st birthday party costs more money than I’ll ever make in my life and I’m not ok with that,” wrote one Twitter user.